We Pay Attention. We Take Action.

 Desired Outcome

-The NLWC would support a locally permitted project of suitable density that would preserve our water quality and the integrity of our infrastructure, reduce the impact on rare and endangered species, and mitigate any habitat loss.
+This project threatens the drinking water quality of our public water supply and neighboring private wells, and it must not proceed.
+The NLWC would support a locally permitted project of suitable density that would preserve our water quality and the integrity of our infrastructure, reduce the impact on the surrounding community, and provide appropriate public benefit in support of island housing needs.

 Protecting Our Waters